6 min read

 This kind of program does not rely on bionutrional products alone.
 Instead of applying liberally and without reason, control products should be applied as needed, particularly in the beginning when there are a lot of problems to address.

 However, as the bionutritional materials start to make progress, it’s very common that spot-treatment for certain issues will be needed, versus blindly applying control products over the entire lawn.
-This is a better strategy than what most lawn care companies in Cincinnati, Dayton, and Northern Kentucky employ.
+This is a better strategy than what most lawn care companies employ.

 You might ask yourself why not go the organic route?
 Is organic fertilizer the same thing as bionutritional materials?